ggeerraarrdd/vacation/README.md

 # VRTechnologies

-A prototype information system for data sourcing and data quality assurance
+A prototype information system for data sourcing, data quality assurance and business intelligence

 ## Description